BIGJRA/BIGJRA.github.io/rejuv.md

 This one is tough.
 This time, you must break *four* shields just to get to be able to whittle its HP down.
-It loves to put you to sleep, thanks to its speed, it’s gonna be able to easily do so.
+It loves to put you to sleep, thanks to its speed, it's gonna be able to easily do so.
 It has a Lum Berry, so you need to hit it with Burn, Paralysis, or Poison twice just to get it to stick.
 It also has both physical and special moves, so again lowering both stats might be key.
 I recommend Memento as at least you will be able to live a Night Slash or Hyperspace Hole with most Pokemon afterwards.
 Break the shields efficiently and then hammer it hard, preferably with Poison or Steel type physical moves.
-Alternatively, you can nullify the field and Gardevoir’s advantagex with Pyukumuku’s Purify
+Alternatively, you can nullify the field and Gardevoir's advantagex with Pyukumuku's Purify
 - then Sylveon can set up Misty Terrain, allowing you to knock it out with field-boosted Fairy moves.

-After defeating it, depending on our choice in a previous past segment, you’ll get relationship points here:
+After defeating it, depending on our choice in a previous past segment, you'll get relationship points here:

 If Cop saved - (Ren +3, Reina +3, Huey +3, Venam +3)
 If Maria "saved" - (Ren +3, Reina +3, Huey +3)